Moving Average Cost: How to Calculate Moving Average Cost

 Various accounting techniques are applied depending on the structure of the business.

-For instance, a perpetual inventory system allows you to use moving average as the inventory items are readily updated after acquisition.
+For instance, a perpetual inventory system allows you to use a moving average as the inventory items are readily updated after acquisition.

 In contrast, the periodic inventory tracking system accumulates stock information at the end of an accounting period without maintaining the individual unit records.
-This implies that it is not compatible with moving average which changes with every new order.
+This implies that it is not compatible with the moving average which changes with every new order.